September 04, 2018

 However, for my blogging needs, I didn’t find a quick and easy go-to repo to clone that had clean Markdown support.
 It was a lot of emphasis on

 markdown-in-js when what I wanted was plain and simple Markdown parsing.

 The team was also deprecating the existing markdown plugin in favor of a better one (IIRC to better support my use case of plain Markdown), however, this was all too complicated for me to deal with.

 I realized that while NextJS was great for SSR and that I wanted to become more familiar with it, what I really needed was something more basic that was best for blogging and that would get me going super fast.

 Gatsby’s docs are great.
 They’re super simple, detailed, and well organized.
 They encourage you to download starter projects from which there are a large variety.

-It’s been the easiest one to work with and the most developer friendly IMO.
-I think that’s the benefit of it focusing specifically for websites like this one I wanted to work on.
+Gatsby has been the easiest to work with and the most developer friendly IMO.
+I think that’s because Gatsby’s focus is for making static wesbsites like what I wanted.
 While NextJS might be better for full scale apps, Gatsby was a simpler and easier framework for me and my needs.